 Somehow, after a life-altering diagnosis, I came out the other side with clear scans and I turned my life around in the process.
 I am the happiest, healthiest version of myself I’ve ever been.
 In a weird way, I have a complex illness to thank for it.
 That’s where post-traumatic growth comes in.

-The thing was that I was better than I had been before my diagnosis; I had learnt how to thrive.
-I had become the best version of myself.
-I had achieved a level of self-development and self-awareness that I had never known existed.
+The thing was that I was better than I had been before my diagnosis.
 I had developed the skills of a survivor, I had gained strength, resilience and confidence.
 I was, for myself, experiencing Posttraumatic Growth.
 I had not just recovered, but found benefit and gained something from the experience.
 Traditional models of psychology encourage a return to previous levels of functioning following a stress or trauma.
 Posttraumatic Growth explores a whole new field, finding benefits that occur in one’s ability to adapt to sets of circumstances that typically engender high levels of psychological distress.

 This is something that I want everyone to be able to experience.
 Through overcoming hardship, you can rebuild and recreate yourself and your life.
 Maybe even for the better.
 This is my story and I believe there is power in sharing it with you.
 There is connection to be made through similar lived experiences, and there is power in being vulnerable and articulating our experiences.
-Through being vulnerable, through bearing my soul to myself and others, I was able to break down who I was and to build myself up again.
 Through being vulnerable I learned I was not weak, but that I was strong.
 It gave me the ability to break my life down into what really mattered, so that I could build it back up again.
 We can all live a more meaningful life, one where we are connected to ourselves, where we identify our values and live with more intent.